hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 Therefore, for the first nucleotide in the read (C), there is less than a 1 in 1000 chance that the base was called incorrectly.
 Whereas, for the the end of the read there is greater than 50% probabaility that the base is called incorrectly.

+Poor quality sequence data can result from several different causes. **We don't have time to discuss the various error profiles and potential causes in this workshop, but if you would like to learn more, please see our [slides provided here](https://github.com/hbc/NGS_Data_Analysis_Course/blob/master/sessionI/slides/error_profiles_mm.pdf).**

 ### Assessing quality with FastQC
 The quality scores are useful in determining whether a sample is good or bad.
 Rather than looking at quality scores for each individual read, we use a tool called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to looks at quality collectively across all reads within a sample.
 The image below is a plot that indicates a (very) good quality sample: